InterNACHI/modular/README.md

 - `php artisan db:seed --module=my-module` will try to call `Modules\MyModule\Database\Seeders\DatabaseSeeder`
 - `php artisan db:seed --class=MySeeder --module=my-module` will try to call `Modules\MyModule\Database\Seeders\MySeeder`

+#### Vendor Commands

+We can also add the `--module` option to commands in 3rd-party packages.
+The first package that we support is Livewire.
+If you have Livewire installed, you can run:

+- `php artisan make:livewire counter --module=my-module`

 ## Comparison to `nwidart/laravel-modules`

 [Laravel Modules](https://nwidart.com/laravel-modules) is a great package that’s been